lexnederbragt/MBV3070-H19/3_Reading_and_Writing_files.md

 ## Translate proteins

-So, now we have the translation table, and the DNA.
+So, now we have the translation table, and the mRNA.
 Now we are going to translate it to protein.
+What we do here is to slice the mRNA into codons and use them to look up the amino acid in the codon table.
+Then, we stick that onto the string that contains the protein.

-Again some text has been replaced by underscores.
+Again, some text has been replaced by underscores.
+Figure out what goes in the underscores, and run the code.

 ```python
 protein = ""